0oSaraho0/pp4-kids-activity-site/README.md

 ### Idea Detail

-- User Story: As a user, I want to be able to comment and like otherpeople’ss ideas
+- User Story: As a user, I want to be able to comment and like otherpeople’s ideas

 Each user story opens up to a full page which contains the image, a link to the activity website if applicable, the age range the activity is aimed at, activity cost per person, the location of the activity and a review.